Eleven Samurai: Reception

 On the review aggregator website Rotten Tomatoes, Eleven Samurai has an aggregate score of 71%.

-The Samurai Revolution trilogy follows the "commercial formula along the lines of the traditional Chushingura / 47 Rōnin story, especially the third film, 11 Samurai, about a violent vendetta in the midst of existential uncertainty."
+The Samurai Revolution trilogy follows the "commercial formula along the lines of the traditional Chūshingura / 47 Rōnin story, especially the third film, 11 Samurai, about a violent vendetta in the midst of existential uncertainty."

 Home media

 The film was released on DVD in the United States on 6 November 2012 by Animeigo.